fLaVz/h1z1FontChanger/README.md

 Download the app and run :
 > app.exe

-- Choose the font via the explorer dialog.
+* Choose the font via the explorer dialog.
-- Locate your h1z1 font directory like :
+* Locate your h1z1 font directory like :
 > C:/Program Files (x86)/Steam/steamapps/common/H1Z1 King of the Kill/UI/Resource/Fonts/
-- Apply the fonts
+* Apply the fonts

+# How to get old files back
+Just verify the game cache integrity via steam !

 Enjoy :)
-Feel free to ask me about this, or suggest ideas :)
+Feel free to ask me about this, or suggest ideas.